openstax/tutor-js/docker-quickstart.md

 docker-compose exec build yarn
 ```

-in general you can run anythin in the build container with
+in general you can run anything in the build container with

 ```
 docker-compose exec build <command>
 ```

+## Troubleshooting

+if you run into problems, try the following:
+* rebuilding the build image with `docker-compose build`
+* remove your node_modules directory